erantapaa/relexec/README.md

 relexec
 =======

-relexec is a simple utility to execute an interpreter relative to a script's location.
+relexec is a simple utility to execute an interpreter relative to where the script is located.

 Usage